Trump Adviser Melts Down After Being Named in Affidavit

 “Today marks another vicious attack from DOJ/FBI who intentionally jeopardized my safety by un-redacting my name in the most reviewed search warrant in the history of the United States,” he wrote in a statement on Trump’s Truth Social.

-Patel didn’t return multiple Daily Beast requests for comment on Saturday morning.
+Patel didn’t return multiple requests for comment from The Daily Beast on Saturday morning.

 The former Trump administration National Security Council official and MAGA-loving children’s book author recently rose to Trumpworld infamy after erroneously claiming Trump could “literally stand over a set of documents and say these are now declassified.”
 Politico reported in June that Patel was also granted access to the National Archives on Trump’s behalf to review non-public records.